mujahidfa/django_nextjs_auth/README.md

 # Django + NextAuth.js a.k.a.
 Auth.js

-Full TypeScript Next.js authentication using NextAuth.js in the frontend and Django Rest API as backend using JWT via username and password as credentials.
+Full TypeScript Next.js authentication using NextAuth.js in the frontend and Django Rest Framework as backend using JWT via username and password as credentials.

 References: